I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols-getsourcepath.md

 <p>For more information about manipulating the source path, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560141">Using Source Files</a>.
 For an overview of the source path and its syntax, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556906">Source Path</a>.</p>

-<p>The source path is used by the engine when searching for source files.</p>

-<p>For more information about manipulating the source path, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560141">Using Source Files</a>.
-For an overview of the source path and its syntax, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556906">Source Path</a>.</p>

 ## -requirements
 <table>
 <tr>